 There isn’t one proper way of writing a paper, but there are solid guidelines to sustain a consistent workflow.
 Be it a college application essay, a research paper, informative essay, etc. There is a standard college essay writing format that you should follow.
 For easier access, the following outline will be divided into steps:

 Choose A Good Topic

-No matter how many times this is uttered in the classroom, a lot of students still struggle with picking out a good topic.
+A lot of students struggle with picking a good topic for their essays.
 The topic you choose should be specific enough so you can explore it in its entirety and hit your word limit if that’s a variable you worry about.
 With a good topic that should not be a problem.
 On the other hand, it should not be so broad that some resources would outweigh the information you could squeeze into one paper.
 Don’t be too specific or you will find that there is a shortage of information, but don’t be too broad or you will feel overwhelmed.
 Don’t hesitate to ask your instructor for help with your essay writing.

 Start research as soon as possible